ethereumproject/volunteer/Client Collaboration/README.md

 1. Remove all DAO specific code
 2. Update bootstrap nodes
 3. Add checkpoint at fork
-4. Disconnect peers who request DAO blocks
+4. Disconnect with ETF peers

 *If you have time please provide elaborate and provide additional details.*